bradshawsguide/website/src/content/01-stations/247-ringwood/station.md

 ----
 info:
 - term: Hotel
-  description: White Hart.
+  desc: White Hart.
 - term: Market Day
-  description: Wednesday.
+  desc: Wednesday.
 - term: Fairs
-  description: July 10th and December 11th.
+  desc: July 10th and December 11th.
 ----
 text: The town is situated on the Avon, on the borders of the New Forest, and forms the junction of a short line, about seven miles in length.